Max Payne 3: Plot

 Questioned about an attack on Marcelo's private yacht in the Panama Canal a few weeks earlier, Max recalls that Marcelo and Passos tried to drive away with cargo that the attackers sought to steal.
 Da Silva reveals the cargo was money that Victor needed laundered in Panama, and that Max was recruited to be the fall guy for his illegal activities.
 At Da Silva's request, Max investigates a rundown hotel used by the Crachá Preto.
 His investigation reveals that the building is the base for a black market organ theft ring, which the UFE supplies with their prisoners.
 After releasing a number of detainees, including Serrano, Max plants explosives around the hotel to destroy it.
-The Crachá Preto's leader, Álvaro Neves (Gil Cardoso), tries to stop him, but Passos kills him and escapes with Max moments before the hotel is demolished, where he reveals that he was unaware of the organ trading and had been pressured into helping by Victor.
-Although angered at Passos' involvement in Victor's affairs, Max forgives him for coming back for him, and allows him to leave the city with Giovanna.
+The Crachá Preto's leader, Álvaro Neves (Gil Cardoso), tries to stop him, but Passos kills him and escapes with Max moments before the hotel is demolished.
+After Passos explains that he was unaware of the organ trading and had been pressured into helping Victor, Max, although still angry at Passos for his involvement in Victor's affairs, forgives him and allows him to leave the city with Giovanna.

-To expose the involvement of Victor and the UFE with the organ thefts, Da Silva persuades Max to get arrested at the UFE's headquarters in order to search it for incriminating evidence while De Silva releases the cells to start a riot as a distraction.
-His search culminates in the discovery that Victor arranged for Rodrigo's murder to acquire his wealth, and that the sales of stolen organs were to fund his campaign in the upcoming mayoral elections.
-After a confrontation with Victor and the UFE's leader, Armando Becker (Ubirajara de Castro), leads to them escaping, Max pursues them to the airport, leading to an intense fight with the UFE.
-Max eventually catches up to both, mortally maiming Becker in a shootout, before destroying Victor's private jet with Da Silva's help.
-Although Max opts to spare Victor's life and leave him to be arrested by Da Silva, he breaks his leg to make him suffer.
-A week later in Bahia, Max overhears news in a bar that the UFE was disbanded, and Victor was found dead in prison.
+To expose the involvement of Victor and the UFE with the organ thefts, Da Silva persuades Max to get himself arrested at the UFE's headquarters in order to search it for incriminating evidence, while Da Silva starts a prison riot as a distraction.
+Max's search culminates in the discovery that Victor orchestrated Rodrigo's murder to acquire his wealth, and that the organ sales were intended to fund his campaign in the upcoming mayoral elections.
+After a confrontation with Victor and the UFE's leader, Armando Becker (Ubirajara de Castro), results in them escaping, Max pursues them to the airport, leading to an intense fight with the UFE.
+Max eventually catches up to Becker and Victor, mortally maiming the former in a shootout, before destroying Victor's private jet with Da Silva's help.
+Although Max is convinced by Da Silva to leave Victor alive so he can face justice for his crimes, he breaks his leg to make him suffer.
+A week later in Bahia, Max overhears news in a bar that the UFE was disbanded and that Victor was found dead in prison.
 Now at peace with his life, Max takes a walk along the beach as the sun sets.